Article 1 – The ISRF

 3.1.7 The General Assembly is quorate if at least a quarter of all The Federation members is present.
 If there is no quorum of the Board is entitled and obliged, within earlier than two and no more than four weeks, a second General Assembly with the same convene agenda will be set, then regardless of the number of members a quorum.
 This is to be specified in the invitation.

 3.1.9 In elections, the candidate that receives more than half of the valid votes shall be the one that is elected.
 If no more than half of the valid votes obtained place between, the two candidates with the most votes take another ballot.
 For the second vote, the candidate with the most votes is elected.
 If the second round is a tie, then the votes from the first round are added to the second round, and the candidate with the most votes is elected.
-If after three rounds there a tie, then the Drivers’ Association’s vote will determine the outcome of the election by simple majority.
+If after a third and a fourth round there still is a tie, then the Drivers’ Association’s vote will determine the outcome of the election by simple majority.

-3.1.10 The decisions of the general meeting is to take a protocol that the respective Chairman and the secretary shall confirm.
-This protocol is intended contain information on the place and time of the meeting, the person of the Chairman and the recording clerk, the number of members present, the agenda, the individual voting results and the type of voting.
+3.1.10 The decisions of the general meeting needs to be taken to a protocol that the respective Chairman and the secretary shall confirm.
+This protocol is intended contain information on the place and time of the meeting, the person of the Chairman and the recording clerk as well as the secretary, the number of members present, the agenda, the individual voting results and the type of voting.

 3.2 The Managers